sukinosuki/go-list-to-tree/README.md

 			ID:   2,
 			PID:  0,
 			Name: "B",
-			Children: make([]*Node, 0), // if you do not want the empty slice is nil as a result },
+			Children: make([]*Node, 0), // If you do not want the empty children is nil as a result },
 		{
 			ID:   3,